hammerheim-game/hammerheim-rules/5-warband & Scenarios.md

 #### Cavalry Skills

-Skills may only be used one at a time.
-If two are applicable to a given situation, the controlling player must decide which to use.
-All bonuses are cumulative with those gained from a mount, unless otherwise stated.
 Cavalry Commander.
 Mounted heroes are an impressive sight.
 With a good vantage point, they can see (and be seen) far more readily than if they were on foot.
 If the warband's leader has this